 - The appliance is not protected across hosts, it is RAID-0 as resiliency is handled by the container layer!

-So what does this mean?
-Well, from a networking standpoint, I would highly recommend creating a dedicated port group for vSAN File Service!
+I would highly recommend creating a dedicated port group for vSAN File Service!
 Why?
 Well, Forged Transmits and Promiscuous Mode or MAC Learning are enabled by default during the configuration on the port group you selected for the vSAN File Service deployment.
 You may ask why this needs to be enabled, well basically because a MAC address and IP address are assigned to the container within the FS VM.
 This allows for resilience at the container layer but means that from a networking perspective the environment needs to be aware of it.